 During bear markets, covered calls can still be sold but they have to be managed more.

-In the Income Inc example above, let’s say the stock dropped to $93 at option expiration.
-If the investor sold a call option with a $95 strike and it got exercised, there would be a loss of $5.
+Here’s why.
+In the Income Inc example above, let’s say the stock dropped to $93 at option expiration due to a rare, rapid overall stock market decline.
+If the investor had sold a call option with a $95 strike and it got exercised, there would be a stock loss of $5.
+Note that the option income would offset some of the loss.

-There are ways to roll covered calls so they don’t get called at a loss.
+Note that there are ways to roll covered calls so they don’t get called at a loss.
 My experience has been that this frequently works but it takes some management.
+In other words, it’s not as easy to sell covered calls in bear markets as it is in bull markets.

-And more complex option strategies can be used successfully but it takes a more effort than simply selling covered calls in up trending stocks.
+More complex option strategies can be used successfully but it takes more effort than simply selling covered calls against up trending stocks.

 Investment Capital for Covered Calls

-One problem arise when covered call investors have all their capital invested in stocks that have fallen.
+A problem can arise when covered call investors have too much capital invested in stocks that fall.
 When this happens selling covered calls is harder and the income generated is reduced.
+This creates a problem for stock investors and retirees who have come to depend on covered call income.

-This is why income diversification can be as important as investment diversification.
+One solution to this is income diversification, which can be as important as investment diversification.
 Read more about this in my post entitled How Many Income Streams Should You Have?

 In Summary, Are Covered Calls a Good Strategy?

-Covered calls are a good strategy for investors who are already invested in stocks anyway.
-They can provide excellent income without increasing risk at a time when interest rates and bonds yields are very low.
+Covered calls can be a good strategy for investors who are already invested in stocks anyway.
+They can provide excellent income without increasing risk at a time when interest rates and bond yields are very low.